“Why don't I just ask ChatGPT about the German market?”

 ChatGPT

 Single model, single pass.
-Even “deep research” mode is one system doing one sweep.
-No specialization by research dimension.
+Even "deep research" mode is one system doing one sweep.

 NoordSight